RJDennis/TensorTrainTools.jl/README.md

 ```
 where `s` is a real number and `train` is a discrete tensor train.

-Two discrete tensor trains that are conformable is the sense of having the same number of points along each dimension can be added to each other or subtracted from each other using:
+Two discrete tensor trains that are conformable, conformable is the sense that they share the same number of points along each dimension, can be added to each other or subtracted from each other using:
 ```julia
 new_train = TTadd(train_a,train_b)
 new_train = TTsubtract(train_a,train_b)
 ```

-Similarly, the inner product of two tensor trains is computed using:
+Similarly, the inner product of two tensor trains can be computed:
 ```julia
 inner_prod = TTinner_prod(train_a,train_b)
 ```